-So I missed mentioning this here, but we have passed our one year anniversary of buying Cuddlebus!
+So we have passed our one-year anniversary of buying Cuddlebus!
 What a year.
 It all started out like this: Brad and I were talking, and he says to me, “Ok, I’ve got a crazy idea, but just hear me out… What if we bought a van and converted it into a home with room for our skis and gear?
 We can drive to the mountains, park at trailheads, and have a warm space to come back to after long days of climbing and skiing.”
 I said, “That’s not crazy!”
 That had been my dream for as long as I could remember.
 I was obsessed with books on “small spaces” when I was a teen (before “tiny homes” were a thing).
-I was inspired by an Apartment Therapy story about a woman converting a double decker bus into a home, before “bus life” was a thing.
+I was inspired by an Apartment Therapy story about a woman converting a double-decker bus into a home, before “bus life” was a thing.
 My Pinterest page was full of articles and stories about van conversions and nomadic living.

 We had been looking for a property because we wanted to build a treehouse home, but were getting discouraged at not finding the right one.
 So we started looking at vans on Craigslist and doing research, watching videos.
 I wasn’t really sure how we would convert a vehicle into a home.
 We had never done anything like that before.
 Were we actually going to follow through with it, or just dream about it?

-After looking at a couple vans, we decided they were too small, and started checking out box trucks.
+After looking at a couple of vans, we decided they were too small, and started checking out box trucks.
 There were a lot of options out there, but nothing felt right.
 Then I got a Craigslist search alert for a shuttle bus being sold by a local church, and as soon as we saw it WE KNEW.
 It was the one!
-Two days later we owned the bus, and started demolition the next day.
+Two days later we owned the bus.
+Demolition started immediately.
 We were committed.

-Now we live full time in our tiny home on wheels.
+Now we live full-time in our tiny home on wheels.
 We’ve moved from Oregon to Washington.
 Brad quit his job and I’ve become a digital nomad.
-Our lives have changed dramatically, and will keep changing.
+Our lives have changed dramatically and will keep changing.
 I love change.
-What will the next year look like for us, I wonder?0
+What will the next year look like for us, I wonder?